 That energy, that grit, that revolutionary spirit and love for Bengali food.
 That for me, is what defines Kolkata.

-If you’re visiting this city and want to go on this food tour with Avik, then you can book it on A Chef’s Tour.
-It costs USD 40 per person and includes all food, drink, and transportation during the tour.
+If you’re visiting this city and want to go on this food tour with Avik, then you can book it on A Chef’s Tour or Get Your Guide.
+Be sure to check both links as one or the other may be offering a discount.
+It typically costs USD 59 per person and includes all food, drink, and transportation during the tour.

 A Chef’s Tour

 Cost: USD 59 per person (inclusive of food and transportation during the tour)